Long COVID: Causes and mechanisms

-The causes of long COVID are not yet fully understood.
-It is likely that there is no single cause, but instead multiple, and possibly overlapping, mechanisms that all contribute to the development of long COVID.
+The causes of long COVID are not understood.
+Hundreds of potential blood biomarkers have been investigated, but no single blood biomarker has been shown to reliably identify long COVID.
+There are potentially many overlapping mechanisms that all contribute to the development of long COVID.
 Organ damage from the acute infection can explain a part of the symptoms, but long COVID is also observed in people where organ damage seems to be absent.
 Several hypotheses have been put forward explaining long COVID, including: